Justin Turner Preview, Player Props: Red Sox vs. Yankees

 - Turner has an OPS of .835, fueled by an OBP of .355 and a team-best slugging percentage of .480 this season.

-- Among qualified batters in baseball, he ranks 16th in batting average, 31st in on-base percentage, and 35th in slugging.
+- Among the qualifying batters in MLB, he ranks 15th in batting average, 32nd in on-base percentage, and 32nd in slugging.

-- Turner has picked up a hit in 92 of 130 games this season, with multiple hits 44 times.
+- Turner has reached base via a hit in 92 games this season (of 130 played), and had multiple hits in 44 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.